About the CSSA Board

 Prior to his work in Catholic social services he worked in the public hospital system, the Department of Defence, and with Westminster Social Services in the United Kingdom.

-Mr Austin is also a member of the CSSA Board’s Finance, Audit and Risk Management Committee.
+Mr Austin also holds the position of Treasurer and is Chair of the CSSA Finance, Audit and Risk Management Committee.

 Bishop Paul Bird CSsR